-The key difference: The Antigen and Antibody are the protein structures which shows a significant difference between the following factors like functional role, specificity factor and foreignness.
+The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

-Antigen incites the immune system whereas the antibody produced in response to a specific antigen.
+Functional role: Antigen incites the immune system, whereas the antibody is produced in response to a specific antigen.

-Both antigen and antibody are specific in nature but the specificity of antigen is due to epitopes whereas the specificity of an antibody is due to paratopes.
+Specificity factor: Both antigen and antibody are specific.
+The specificity of antigen is due to the presence of epitopes, while the specificity of an antibody is due to the existence of paratopes.

 Content: Antigen Vs Antibody